VlachosGroup/Intro-to-KMC/README.md

 ### Well-mixed kMC:

-1. Intro to kMC with a Michaelis-Menten example
+1. Introduction with a Michaelis-Menten example

 2. Samlping and Computing Average with a Gene Expression Mechanism

-3. Modeling a Auto Catalysis mechanism
+3. Handling Oscillation a Auto Catalysis mechanism

 ### Lattice kMC: